This article is 7 years old.

 - Grain reserves are historically low in relation to demand.

 - There are no major new prime lands for grain production (except possibly the Ukraine).
-Therefore, increases must come almost entirely
+Therefore, increases must come almost entirely from technology.

 Want to see the rest of this article?